FTSE falls as weaker miners outweigh bank rally

 "Couple that with rising labour costs and it looks like a grim future for Antofagasta shares," he said.

-Banks were led higher by Barclays (BARC.L), up 4.2 percent after it reported progress in cutting costs and hiving off assets.
+Banks were led higher by Barclays, up 4.2 percent after it reported progress in cutting costs and hiving off assets.
 However, its underlying profits fell 8 percent in the second quarter as subdued market activity and its attempts to crack down on high-risk trading hit investment banking.

 The bank added the most points to the blue-chip FTSE 100 index after some analysts said the drop in investment banking revenue was less severe than they predicted.